 CHA'S POSITION AND ACTIVITIES

-- Delivery System Reforms — CHA supports the provisions in the ACA intended to focus our health care system on quality and outcome rather than volume.
-We will work with CMS and members to ensure that programs such as Accountable Care Organizations, Value Based Purchasing, Readmission Reductions and Bundling are implemented successfully, and avoid unintended consequences such as increasing disparities in care or creating disincentives to serve low-income or uninsured patients.
+- Delivery System Reforms — CHA supports refocusing our health care system on quality and outcome rather than volume.
+We will work with CMS and our members to ensure that programs such as Accountable Care Organizations, Value Based Purchasing, Readmission Reductions and Bundling are implemented successfully, without unintended consequences such as increasing disparities in care or creating disincentives to serve low-income or uninsured patients.
 We support efforts to prioritize, consolidate and align quality measures, to use telehealth services to expand access to care, and to incorporate appropriate methods of sociodemographic adjustment in quality reporting and payment programs.